USS Cleveland (CL-55): Service history

 From 8 June to 12 August, Cleveland participated in the Marianas operation.
 On 24 July, during the invasion of Tinian, Cleveland came to the aid of the destroyer Norman Scott.
 Norman Scott was hit six times within a few seconds by shore batteries.
 Cleveland maneuvered between Norman Scott and the shore batteries, preventing her from taking any more hits.
 She conducted softening-up bombardments and then gave fire support for invading troops until she joined TF 58 for the Battle of the Philippine Sea on 19–20 June.
 Although few enemy aircraft penetrated the screen of American carrier planes, Cleveland was credited with splashing at least one enemy aircraft and assisting in downing another of the few which did get through.

 From 12 to 29 September, Cleveland participated in the invasion of the Palaus, then sailed from Manus Island on 5 October for a stateside overhaul.
 She arrived in Subic Bay on 9 February 1945, and sailed on to bombard Corregidor on 13–14 February, effectively neutralizing the fortress before the landings there.
 Continuing to support the consolidation of the Philippines, she covered the landings at Puerto Princesa, the Visayas, Panay, and the Malabang-Parang area on Mindanao.

 Cleveland put out from Subic Bay on 7 June to act as part of the covering force and provide fire support for the invasion landings at Brunei Bay, Borneo on 10 June.
 She returned to Subic Bay on 15 June, then sailed to Manila to embark General of the Army Douglas MacArthur and his staff as observers of the assault on Balikpapan.
 Arriving on 30 June, she fired in a pre-landing bombardment the next morning, and after General MacArthur had made an inspection tour of the landing area, got underway for Manila, arriving on 3 July.

 With a new cruiser task force, Cleveland sailed on 13 July to Okinawa, arriving on 16 July.
-From this base Task Force 95 made a series of sweeps against Japanese shipping until 7 August to insure Allied control of the East China Sea.
+From this base Task Force 95 made a series of sweeps against Japanese shipping until 7 August to ensure Allied control of the East China Sea.
 Cleveland got underway from Okinawa on 9 September to support the occupation of Japan by covering the evacuation of Allied prisoners of war from Wakayama, then serving as part of a naval occupation group until the 6th Army made its landings on Honshū.
 After a short stay in Tokyo Bay (28 October – 1 November), Cleveland sailed for Pearl Harbor, San Diego, the Panama Canal, and Boston, arriving on 5 December for overhaul.
 She operated out of Newport on various training exercises, including a Naval Reserve training cruise to Bermuda in April 1946 and Halifax, Nova Scotia, and Quebec in June 1946, before reporting to Philadelphia for inactivation.
 Cleveland was placed out of commission in reserve there on 7 February 1947, until sold for scrap, 18 February 1960.